 For the explorers, check out the abandoned hamlet Doodletown.
 This is a location where the British Army marched through to attack Fort Clinton in 1777.
 Since then, this town is overgrown and historically marked.
 Find old cemeteries, schoolhouses, and other faded architectures here.

 When warmer months pass, the state park remains open for recreation.
 In the winter, trails and mountainsides transform into sled and cross-country skiing trails.
 Also, the state park owns an outdoor ice-rink to enjoy in these colder months.
 Be aware that the Perkins Memorial Tower and the driving road that takes you there are closed at this time.

-Bear Mountain State Park is about an hour drive from NYC.
+Bear Mountain State Park is about an hour’s drive from NYC.
 Alternatively, take the Hudson Line via Metro-North from Grand Central Terminal to Peekskill Station.
 This will take you approximately 1.5 hours.

 Sunken Meadow State Park

 After your swim, you can walk the six miles of mountain trails that overlook the bay.
 Frequently, people will sit in hammocks and lounge in the shaded views here.
 If you prefer to walk on a boardwalk instead, the rarely-crowded boardwalk is a three-quarter mile long.
-For even more recreation, the state park even has a 27-hole golf course on premise.
+For even more recreation, the state park also has a 27-hole golf course on-premise.
 Golf lessons and a driving range are available.

-You can drive to Sunken Meadow State Park by means of the Sunken Meadow Parkway in about 1.5 hours.
+You can drive to Sunken Meadow State Park using the Sunken Meadow Parkway in about 1.5 hours.
 At the gate, they charge between $8 and $10 per car to enter.
 The price depends on the time of year.
-Keep in mind; you can enter free if you get there before or after booth opening and closing hours (7 am – 6 pm).
+Keep in mind; you can register free if you get there before or after booth opening and closing hours (7 am – 6 pm).